jheady/base-django-devcontainer/README.md

 Created a script for quick project preparation off this base.

+The image takes a few minutes to pull depending on your internet speeds.
+The install of Chrome pulls in quite a few packages.

 # Usage
 In order to use this, either clone the repository, then change the name in devcontaner.json.
 Or use the script project_setup.sh.

 The script project_setup.sh takes a single argument, the name of the new project to develop.
+It will change the name of the devcontainer from the cloned repo.
 The script will break if you try to use a new project name with a space in it.

 ```
 ./project_setup.sh new_project